2023 Goshen shooting: Shooting

-The Goshen shootings, also known as the Goshen massacre, happened just before 3:40 a. m.
+The shooting happened just before 3:40 a. m.
 January 16, 2023 in Goshen, California.
-Six people died from gunshots wounds: Rosa Parraz, 72; Eladio Passaz Jr., 52; Jennifer Analla, 50; Marcos Parraz, 19; Alissa Parraz, 16 and her son 10-month-old Nycholas Parraz.
+Six people died from gunshot wounds: Rosa Parraz, 72; Eladio Parraz Jr., 52; Jennifer Analla, 50; Marcos Parraz, 19; Alissa Parraz, 16 and her son 10-month-old Nycholas Parraz.
 Deputies arrived seven minutes after the first 911 call to find three survivors—the caller and two others—Alissa and her baby Nycholas dead outside, and four more dead in the house.
 Deputies say that there were at least two shooters involved.

 Surveillance footage shows Alissa Parraz attempting to save her baby by placing him over a fence when they were both shot.

 Five of the six victims were shot in the head, the other was shot in the torso and leg.

 Survivors

 There were three survivors of the shooting.
 One of them was the 911 caller.
-Upon hearing gunshots from down the hallway, the caller quickly lay down on their back prompting their feet against the door and playing dead.
+Upon hearing gunshots from down the hallway, the caller quickly laid down on their back, propped their feet against the door, and played dead.
 The caller said that the shooter did rattle the door knob but quickly moved on.
 There were two other survivors who were hiding in a trailer near where one of the victims was shot.

 Search

 On January 20, 2023, three search warrants were issued in the Goshen area for known gang members.
 At the same time deputies searched eight prison cells and sixteen inmates in five different prisons affiliated with the same gang.
 Initially, there was a $10,000 reward offered by the Sheriff's Department to gather information on a suspect.
 The reward was subsequently increased to $25,000.
 The officers identified eight suspects, issued eighteen arrest warrants and retrieved six firearms.
-By the end of the search two members from a rival gang of the Parraz's were arrested.
+By the end of the search two members from a rival gang of the Parrazes were arrested.

 Noah Beard and Angel Uriarte were arrested on February 3, 2023, and charged for the murders.
 Both pleaded not guilty and they are being held without bail.
 If convicted, they would face life in prison without possibility of parole, or the death penalty.
 Uriarte also faces federal charges of assault on a federal officer involving a weapon, discharging a firearm during a violent crime, and being a felon in possession of a firearm, because of his shootout with ATF agents as they were trying to arrest him.